9001/copyparty/README.md

 * `[🔎]` switch between upload and [file-search](#file-search) mode
   * ignore `[🔎]` if you add files by dragging them into the browser

-and then theres the tabs below it,
+and then there's the tabs below it,
 * `[ok]` is the files which completed successfully
 * `[ng]` is the ones that failed / got rejected (already exists, ...)
 * `[done]` shows a combined list of `[ok]` and `[ng]`, chronological order